Settling New York State Taxes: NYS Offer In Compromise

 Section XXI: Foreclosure

-Select yes if you are in a foreclosure for any property you own or have an interest in.
+Select yes if you are in foreclosure for any property you own or have an interest in.
 Select no if none.
 If yes, give the address of the real estate in subsection B. If no

 Section XXII: Bankruptcy or Receivership

 If you are in Bankruptcy, mark yes.
 Receivership is for corporations.
 Contact your bankruptcy attorney before proceeding.
-Usually there is no point to do an Offer In Compromise if the debts can be included in your bankruptcy.
+Usually, there is no point to do an Offer In Compromise if the debts can be included in your bankruptcy.
 Part B is for corporations.

 Section XXIII: Is Your Offer a Loan?

 If your settlement funds are a loan, select yes.
 Select no if not.
 If yes, make an additional page listing their contact information.
 As the title put, “Lender for offer funds.”
 If there is any collateral for the loan, on the same page make a subsection called “Collateral.”
-List the collateral and it’s value.
+List the collateral and its value.

 Section XXIV: Criminal History

-They ask if you have commited any crimes regarding unlawful possession or acquisition in the last 5 years.
-Answer yes or no. If yes, provide a copy of paperwork from your court proceedings.
+They ask if you have committed any crimes regarding unlawful possession or acquisition in the last 5 years.
+Answer yes or no. If yes, provide a copy of the paperwork from your court proceedings.
 Your criminal attorney or probation officer may be able to assist you in obtaining the correct documents.

-They ask if you are the subject of, or defendant in, any pending criminal or grand jury action or proceeding which may involve or affect in any way, your right, title or interest to any real or personal property.
+They ask if you are the subject of, or defendant in, any pending criminal or grand jury action or proceeding which may involve or affect in any way, your right, title, or interest to any real or personal property.
 Answer yes or no. If yes, provide documentation showing what is pending against you.
 If you have a criminal attorney they may be able to provide you with the needed information.